sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 - `AnyVal`: Represents value types.
 They are lightweight, non-nullable, and usually have better performance characteristics.
 - `AnyRef`: Represents reference types, meaning all types that are subclasses of `java.lang.Object` in Java.
 They are typically more complex, can be `null`, and include all user-defined and most built-in types.

-Let us start from the more basic types, and build from there.
+Let us start from the more basic types and build from there.

 ## 3. Numeric types (AnyVal)
-Scala provides 6 main numeric types, starting from `Byte`, up to `Double`.
+Scala provides six main numeric types, from `Byte` to `Double`.
 From bottom to top:
 - `Byte`
 - `Short`
 - `Int`